andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 trepidation.
 The trepidation, a fleeting visceral reaction, quickly gave way to a tumult of immature mirthfulness.
 In short order I dispatched a flurry of text messages to my similarly puerile pals inviting them to the performance; texts riddled with cosmopolitan aphorisms such as "hanging dong."
-My only preparation for struttin' my stuff was a strict diet and maniacal workout program.
+My main preparation for struttin' my stuff was a diet and workout program.
 Because who would know about vainglorious pursuits more than a man who built an entire website to write about himself.